 4. How is fund risk calculated?

-To calculate Fund Risk and grade funds accordingly, the given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and weekly risk-free return (for debt funds).
-Now, the magnitude of underperformance for the duration of underperformance (weeks/months) is summed up.
+The given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and risk-free weekly return (for debt funds) to calculate fund risk and grade funds.
+Now, the magnitude of underperformance for the duration (weeks/months) is summed up.
 This helps the company to arrive at the fund’s average underperformance score and understand how badly the fund has performed vis-à-vis its category average.
 This relative performance is then expressed as a risk score.

 The top 10% of the funds are rated as ‘High Risk’, next 22.5% are rated as ‘Above Average Risk’, the middle 35% are rated as ‘Average Risk’, while the next 22.5% are rated as ‘Below Average Risk’.
 The funds in the bottom 10% risk score are rated as ‘Low Risk’ funds.